iotaledger/introduction-docs/docs/libraries/client.md

 - Generate addresses.
 - Interact with an IOTA node.

-If you mainly intend to process value transfers, we recommend you use our stateful [wallet library](wallet.md) instead.
+However, if you are mainly processing value transfers, you should use our stateful [wallet library](wallet.md) instead.

 [IOTA Client Library full documentation](https://wiki.iota.org/chrysalis-docs/libraries/client).